tilkynntu-is/.github/README.md

 > [!NOTE]
-> This project is developed and designed by students in Tækniskólinn
+> This project is developed and designed by students in Tækniskólinn.
+This website is for educational purposes only.